elmeintz/iOSfinalproject/README.md

-# iOSfinalproject
+# Musicify - Spotify with a Twist!

-Musicify - Spotify with a Twist!
+The purpose of Musicify is to create a user-friendly application that recommends music based on previous songs a user has listened to.

 - [ ]  photos/videos of your working app
 - [ ]  A brief description (title, purpose, tools used)